mir-dataset-loaders/mirdata/CONTRIBUTING.md

         destination_dir='path/to/unzip' # -- relative path for where to unzip the data, or None ),
 }

+# -- Include any information that should be printed when downloading
+# -- remove this variable if you don't need to print anything during download
+DOWNLOAD_INFO = """
+Include any information you want to be printed when dataset.download() is called.
+These can be instructions for how to download the dataset (e.g. request access on zenodo), caveats about the download, etc
+"""

 # -- change this to load any top-level metadata
 ## delete this function if you don't have global metadata